 The Chesapeake Bay watershed states were home to the greatest number of battles in the country's early history.
 Spanning the border of the North and South, the region was particularly hard-hit during the Civil War.

 But public access to these locations also means that there are thousands of reports of wandering soldiers, loud booms in the night, broken cameras, and even entire battles being fought in plain view.

 Perhaps paranormal activity is expected at a military base that has been inhabited since 1608.
-But one would be hard-pressed to find a line-up of big named spirits anywhere else but Fort Monroe.
+But one would be hard-pressed to find a line-up of big named spirits anywhere else but Fort Monroe in Hampton, Virginia.

 Orbs, lights and temperature changes are other creepy phenomena experienced so often and with such intensity that the U.S. Army has featured a story about "haunted" Fort Monroe on its website.

 Sitting at the mouth of the James River and the Chesapeake Bay, the military base was a “freedom fortress” where fugitive slaves took refuge during the Civil War.